-Kia expects the sedan to be its quickest accelerating car ever, with a targeted 0 to 62 mph time of 5.1 seconds and for the 3.3-liter V6 version.
-V6 models will also have a top speed of 167 mph, Kia says.
-That means the Stinger should be a bit quicker than a BMW 330i (0 to 60 mph in 5.5 seconds), but not quite as quick as the 340i model (4.6 seconds).
+The Stinger is Kia’s quickest accelerating car ever, with a 0 to 60 mph time of 4.7 seconds for the 3.3-liter V6 model.
+V6 versions have a top speed of 167 mph as well, and the 2.0-liter version still returns a respectable 0 to 60 mph time of 5.9 ticks.
+Performance wise, that puts the Stinger right between the BMW 330i (0 to 60 mph in 5.5 seconds), and the 340i (4.6 seconds).

 It’s not all about acceleration, though.
 To make sure the Stinger could handle properly, Kia brought it to Germany’s Nürburgring, the race track where just about every other new performance car goes to be taken seriously.
 As shown in the video above, the four-door isn’t exactly out of its element in low-grip conditions either.

+The sedan rides on a chassis comprised of 55 percent advanced high-strength steel.
+The suspension setup includes large MacPherson shocks up front, while the rear features a reinforced five-link setup mounted to a stiffened subframe.
 The Stinger is also the first Kia to get adaptive suspension, which adjusts firmness based on road conditions and vehicle movement.
 Its behavior can also be changed through five driving modes: Personal, Eco, Sport, Comfort, and Smart.
-For extra stopping power, V6 models get Brembo brakes.
+Steering is controlled through a rack-mounted electric motor, and for extra stopping power, V6 models get Brembo brakes.